Last Updated On

-Given the limited time we have each day, it is important to be strategic in helping our kids choose the right examination paper to practise on.
+Given the limited time we have each day, it is important to be strategic in helping our kids choose the right examination paper to practice on.

 And as you already know, we have been analysing examination papers in the previous article, starting with the 2017 P5 SA2 Examination Paper from Nanyang Primary School (NYPS).
 By spending 5 minutes, you will know exactly what topics were tested in past year papers and whether your child should work on them.